CantoLang/canto/docs/canto in a nutshell.md

 ###7.3 Detecting Types

-Bento provides the ```isa``` operator (pronounced "is a") to test whether an entity belongs to a type, i.e., was defined as being of that type or a subtype.
+Canto provides the ```isa``` operator (pronounced "is a") to test whether an entity belongs to a type, i.e., was defined as being of that type or a subtype.
 An entity is also considered to belong to its own type, i.e. the type created by its own definition.
 Given the code in the preceding example, the following three expressions are all true:
 ```
     (hello isa message)
     (french_hello isa message)